-There are a number of Seton families affected by Cystic Fibrosis and all of the life limiting challenges it imposes.
+There are a number of families close to the Seton community affected by Cystic Fibrosis and all of the life limiting challenges it imposes including the Given’s, the Kohlhaas’ and the Manley’s.
 The wonderful news is that scientists are closer than ever to a CURE.
 The scientists we are supporting at the CF Foundation and Johns Hopkins University are studying new medications right now that hold the promise for a normal life for those who struggle with Cystic Fibrosis.

 In January of 2012 the CF Foundation announced its new medication, Kalydeco, which essentially cures one mutation of the disease.
 This medication works effectively in 4% of the CF population, but we can help the other 96% who hope and pray that the cure is found for them.
 The latest drug in the pipeline now is Vertex 809 which, if it works, will cure the most common mutation and impact the lives of the greatest number of people affected by Cystic Fibrosis.

 The nearly $3,000 that we raised will certainly contribute to attainment of this goal.
 Our top fundraisers were:

 - Coach Koehr – $775

 We had 32 swimmers complete the 200 lengths of the pool, including:

 As you look through this list, you will see many kids who have never swum anywhere near this far at one time.
 Today’s swim was truly a great accomplishment for many of these swimmers, particularly some of the younger 7th graders.